Get in Touch with Ascend Autism!

 Step 1: Contact an ABA Services Provider

-After receiving a diagnosis, you should contact a clinical professional to set up an initial consultation for ABA therapy.
+After receiving an autism diagnosis, you should contact a clinical professional to set up an initial consultation for ABA therapy.
 For this meeting, you should be prepared to answer several specific questions about your child and your family.
 This information will be used when developing the most appropriate treatment plan.

 Step 2: Assessment for a Customized Treatment Plan